Cat People (1942 film): Influence

-Several contemporary features were influenced by Cat People.
-In 1944, Columbia Pictures released Cry of the Werewolf, which Newman describes as combining the "subtle Lewton approach" with elements from Universal's The Wolf Man such as a plot that involves a gypsy curse.
-Several other films borrow plot elements from Cat People, specifically they either feature a female character who fears that she has inherited the tendency to turn into a monster or attempt to replicate the shadowy visual style of Tourneur and Musuraca.
-These include Jungle Woman, The Soul of a Monster, The Woman Who Came Back, She-Wolf of London, The Catman of Paris, The Cat Creeps, Cult of the Cobra, Daughter of Dr. Jekyll, The Creeper and The She-Creature.
+A number of contemporary films were influenced by Cat People, such as Columbia Pictures' Cry of the Werewolf (1944), which Newman described as combining the "subtle Lewton approach" with elements from Universal's The Wolf Man, like a plot that involves a gypsy curse.
+Numerous films have borrowed plot or character elements from Cat People, particularly by having a female character who fears she has inherited the tendency to turn into a monster, or attempted to replicate the shadowy visual style of Tourneur and Musuraca, among them Jungle Woman (1944), The Soul of a Monster (1944), The Woman Who Came Back (1945), She-Wolf of London (1946), The Catman of Paris (1946), The Cat Creeps (1946), The Creeper (1948), Cult of the Cobra (1955), The She-Creature (1956), and Daughter of Dr. Jekyll (1957).

-Director Curtis Harrington made two films as a tribute to Lewton's work.
-The first was Night Tide, which reworks Cat Peoples plot into a story about a side show performer who dresses as a mermaid and is concerned that she actually is a siren.
-Harrington also paid tribute to Lewton's work and Universal's horror films with his television film The Cat Creature, which featured Kent Smith as part of its cast.
+Director Curtis Harrington made two films as tributes to Lewton's work.
+The first was Night Tide (1961), which reworked the plot of Cat People into a story about a sideshow performer who dresses as a mermaid and is concerned she actually is a siren.
+The second was the television film The Cat Creature (1973), which featured Kent Smith in the cast and also paid tribute Universal's horror films.